 ISTM aims to improve the health of patients by applying knowledge gained from basic science to develop insights into the causes of disease and ways of treating them.
 This “bench to bedside” approach brings together scientists and NHS clinicians from a range of backgrounds and specialties, in a high quality research environment and access to the latest facilities.

-ISTM focusses its work into four Themes, each with an international profile for research, for example some of the key areas are:
+ISTM focusses its work into seven Themes, each with an international profile for research, for example some of the key areas are:

 - Bioengineering and the therapeutic use of stem cells

 - Genetics and epigenetics, structural biology, cell biology, apoptosis

 - Novel imaging and diagnostics, eg to identify disease biomarkers

 - Neurosciences, eg related to stroke, Parkinson’s disease, hearing loss

 The Institute formed in 2006 and carries out research in laboratories and clinical research facilities at Keele University campus and three main NHS hospitals: University Hospital of North Staffordshire (UHNS), the Robert Jones and Agnes Hunt (RJAH) Orthopaedic Hospital, Oswestry and the Haywood Hospital, Stoke on Trent.

 Most of our ~100 members and research staff, and ~90 research students are based at either the Guy Hilton Research Centre, UHNS, or the Huxley Building on Keele campus, which provide state of the art science laboratories, specialised equipment and facilities such as clean rooms, a dedicated patient research suite and the study space for very successful MSc programmes.